Dangerous, difficult and disgusting — Tracking cougar kills gives insights into the big cats

 The sites can also reveal what other wildlife is benefitting from cougar kills.
 Darlington and her team will often set up motion-activated cameras, which catch scavenging bears, birds and small mammals.
 This information can give real insight into the complex ecosystem web that cougars inhabit.
 Other cougars will also visit the kill sites of collared cougars, which gives some insights into cougar populations, said Darlington.
 "That tells us there are more out there than we think."

-One highlight for Darlington this summer was not a kill site.
+One highlight for Darlington during the summer of 2020 was not a kill site.
 It was a site that a female cougar who they'd previously seen in association with a large male, kept returning to.
 Darlington and the team visited the location and were delighted find the mother in her den, and to hear kittens inside.
 "They must have been only three or four days old."

 The team tracked the den down again about a month later, and were able to visit when the mother was absent.
 They extracted the kittens, sexed and weighed them, and put small ear tags on them to help identify them in the future.